healthykitchen101/healthykitchen101.com/blenders/reviews/betty-crocker/betty-crocker-hand-blender-bc-1303ck.md

 Overall Verdict
 ---------------

-Overall Score: **5.4**
+Overall Score: **NaN**

-*   Performance (50%) - **5.1**/10
+*   Performance (50%) - **5.1**/undefined

-*   Design (20%) - **5.5**/10
+*   Design (20%) - **5.5**/undefined

-*   Usability (30%) - **5.9**/10
+*   Usability (30%) - **5.9**/undefined

 The Betty Crocker’s performance is adequate for simple tasks such as puréeing soups, making nut milk, and concocting mayonnaise.
 Yet, its proficiency is tested and found wanting with the challenge of frozen fruit smoothies; the power of the motor is insufficient for achieving the desired creamy texture.
 Moreover, when it's a question of whipping efficiency, the blender is outpaced by competitors that boast whisk attachments.

 The blender’s build also leaves room for improvement.
 Its plastic components point to a design that prioritizes cost-saving over durability.
 And this was quickly proven to be a drawback, as evidenced by a broken part that emerged after our testing.